University of Oklahoma College of Law: Legal clinics

 Through the OU College of Law Civil Clinic and Criminal Defense Clinic, students represent clients from Cleveland and McClain counties who would not otherwise be able to afford counsel.
 Operating under the close supervision of faculty attorneys, student interns face many of the same situations and practice demands they will encounter as attorneys while being directly responsible for representation of clients as licensed legal interns practicing under the Oklahoma Supreme Court Student Practice Rules.

+List of Deans

+The Deans for the University of Oklahoma College of Law and their years of service are included below:

 Costs

-The total cost of attendance (indicating the cost of tuition and fees) at OU Law for the 2017-2018 academic year is $21,503 for Oklahoma residents and $33,338 for non-residents.
-In 2021, the cost was raised by $780 to $22,283 for Oklahoma residents and raised $1,380 to $34,718 for non-residents.
+The total cost of attendance (indicating the cost of tuition and fees) at OU Law for the 2023-2024 academic year is $23,554.00 for Oklahoma residents and $37,819.00 for non-residents.